ananyab1909/Stella-Bot/README.md

 # Flutter
-A multi purpose Telegram bot inspired from The Game of Thrones.
+A multi purpose Telegram bot inspired from Game of Thrones.

 ## Highlights
 1. A multi purpose bot, designed to steadfast daily tasks.